Library Services for the Public

 Reference and research services

-Reference services are available to Canadian and foreign clients conducting research in the subject areas mandated to the department such as foreign affairs and international trade.
+Reference services are available to Canadian and foreign clients conducting research in the subject areas mandated to the Department.

-All reference requests can be submitted through our "Ask a Librarian" form, which will direct your inquiries to the Reference desk.
+All reference requests can be submitted through "Ask a Librarian", which will direct your inquiries to the Reference desk.

 Every effort will be made to provide you with the information you need in a timely manner.
 The Library endeavours to respond to research inquiries within 24 to 48 hours of receipt.